openmc-dev/openmc/docs/source/usersguide/processing.rst

         1 2 4
       </track>

-After running OpenMC, the directory should contain a file of the form "track_(batch #)_(generation #)_(particle #).binary" for each particle tracked.
-These binary track files can be converted into VTK poly data files with the "track.py" utility.
-The usage of track.py is of the form "track.py [-o OUT] IN" where OUT is the optional output filename and IN is one or more filenames describing track binary files.
+After running OpenMC, the directory should contain a file of the form "track_(batch #)_(generation #)_(particle #).(binary or h5)" for each particle tracked.
+These track files can be converted into VTK poly data files with the "track.py" utility.
+The usage of track.py is of the form "track.py [-o OUT] IN" where OUT is the optional output filename and IN is one or more filenames describing track files.
 The default output name is "track.pvtp".
 A common usage of track.py is "track.py track*.binary" which will use the data from all binary track files in the directory to write a "track.pvtp" VTK output file.
 The .pvtp file can then be read and plotted by 3d visualization programs such as Paraview.